matteason/daily-cloud-maps/README.md

 I acknowledge the use of imagery provided by services from NASA's Global Imagery Browse Services (GIBS), part of NASA's Earth Observing System Data and Information System (EOSDIS).

+Images are processed with the help of the excellent [JIMP](https://github.com/oliver-moran/jimp) image manipulation library.

 If you find this project useful, you can <a href='https://ko-fi.com/R5R2CWXB1' target='_blank'>support me on Ko-Fi</a>:

 <a href='https://ko-fi.com/R5R2CWXB1' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>